Skip to Main Content

 Activity Note

-Disembarkation is scheduled to begin at approximately 8 AM after breakfast.
-Transfer to Ushuaia Airport on time to take your included flight to Buenos Aires.
+Disembarkation is scheduled to begin at approximately 8:00 a.m. after breakfast.
+Getting on/off a motorcoach; transfer to Ushuaia Airport in time to take included flight to Buenos Aires.

 Breakfast: